DilanGoodwin/LearningCoding/Scala/UniversityWork/week24/src/README.md

 ```

 ## 3. Counter 4
-Create a new counter lass called `LimitCounter` with the purpose to count either up/down in steps 1 between lower & upper value.
+Create a new counter class called `LimitCounter` with the purpose to count either up/down in steps 1 between lower & upper value.
 When the counter reaches the upper value it should wrap around back to the lower value.
 If the counter is at the lower value & decremented then should wrap around to upper value.

 ### 3.1 Constructors
 Default constructor which sets inital values lower limit 0, upper limit 10 & counter 0.
 Auxilliary constructor accept value initial values lower limit/upper limit & set counter lower limit.
 Auxilliary constructor accept value initial values lower/upper limit & counter.